thecodecrate/python-pipeline/tests/modular_fragmented_design.md

     The inheritance list must be ordered from the most specific (newer dependencies) to the most general (base dependencies), followed by the base class interface and `Protocol` to avoid MRO resolution conflicts.

-4. **Partial Class - Inheritance List**: The concrete class of a partial should import its corresponding interface `ImplementsInterface`.
-It must not import the base class, other partial classes or their interfaces, even when it depends on them.
+4. **Partial Class Inheritance List**: The concrete class of a partial should import its corresponding interface `ImplementsInterface`.
+It must not import the base class, other partial classes, or their interfaces, even when it depends on them.

     ```python
     # partials/with_partial3.py
     from .with_partial3_interface import WithPartial3Interface as ImplementsInterface

-    # MUST NOT import Base Class, Partial1 or Partial2, even though it uses their methods
+    # MUST NOT import Base Class, Partial1, or Partial2, even though it uses their methods
     class WithPartial3(ImplementsInterface):
-        ...  # Implements methods and attributes
+        ...  # Implement methods and attributes
     ```

-    Partial classes often only inherit `ImplementsInterface`, however, they can inherit other classes, as long as they are external concrete classes, like traits.
+    Partial classes often only inherit `ImplementsInterface`; however, they can inherit other classes, as long as they are external concrete classes, like traits.

     ```python
     # partials/with_partial3.py